Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Call Our Pediatric Office

+If you would like more information on patient services, visit For Patients.
 Do you have any questions about how to clean your child’s smile?
 Do you need to schedule your child’s next routine cleaning?
 Please call our office at (508) 625-5534.
 You can also schedule a dental consultation with us on our website.